isabella232/roxanarobinson.com/journal/_posts/2004-04-04-skunk-cabbage.md

 ---
 title: Skunk Cabbage
 author: Roxana
-layout: page
+layout: article
 category: nature-journal
-permalink: /nature-journal/skunk-cabbage/
+# permalink: /nature-journal/skunk-cabbage/
 blogger_blog:
   - roxanarobinson.blogspot.com
 blogger_author:
   - Roxana Robinson
-blogger_permalink:
+# blogger_permalink:
   - /2004/04/skunk-cabbage.html
 ---
 It’s cold here, still.
 In the evenings I still go running in my parka.
 The air is clean and chill; I can see my breath.
 The woods on either side of the dirt road are still brown and grey.
 Nothing is green.
 Spring is keeping herself dark – though I know she’s around: the bare grey branches are full of birdsong.
 The red-winged blackbirds have arrived, with their liquid warbling calls, and a huge flock of robins were busy in the hillside meadow last week.